-Vegetables including broccoli, peas, lima beans, tomatoes, potatoes (especially their skins), sweet potatoes, and winter squashes are all good sources of potassium.
+Vegetables including broccoli, peas, lima beans, tomatoes, potatoes (especially their skins), sweet potatoes, and winter squash are all good sources of potassium.

-Fruits that contain significant sources of potassium include citrus fruits, cantaloupe, bananas, kiwi, prunes, and apricots.
+Fruits that contain significant amounts of potassium include citrus fruits, cantaloupe, bananas, kiwi, prunes, and apricots.
 Dried apricots contain more potassium than fresh apricots.

-Milk and yogurt, as well as nuts, are also excellent sources of potassium.
+Milk, yogurt, and nuts are also excellent sources of potassium.

-Having too much or too little potassium in the body can have very serious consequences.
+Having too much or too little potassium in the body can cause serious health problems.

-The Food and Nutrition Center of the Institute of Medicine has established the following recommended dietary intakes for potassium:
+The Food and Nutrition Center of the Institute of Medicine recommends these dietary intakes for potassium, based on age:

 - Review date: